hrhwilliams/EECS348_Lab-7/README.md

 my write-up for the [Makefiles](https://people.eecs.ku.edu/~h054w684/lab3.html) lab.

+You should keep code that handles user input for each part of the lab in each part's respective `main` file, and code that implements functionality in `football.c` or `report.c`.

 #### Report

 Write any functions you need in `report.c` and call them from your main function in `report_main.c`.
-Make sure to put the function signatures for them in `report.h`
+Make sure to put the function signatures for the functions you define in `report.h` so that `report_main.c` can access them.

 #### Football scores

-Write any functions you need in `football.c` and call them from `report_main.c`.
+Write any functions you need in `football.c` and call them from `football_main.c`.
 The function signatures you need to implement are already given in `football.h`.

 #### Makefile